leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Be careful to make sure this isn't a woody debris accumulation.

+"bath tub" ring of mud around the perimeter of the dam indicating a relatively recent breach

+Area of concentrated flow at the location of the breach

 #### Images:

 ### Thalwegs
 #### How to:
 ​	Fields:
 What is this layer?
+This layer delineates the deepest part of the channel for the whole length of the channel.
+The main thalweg traces the deepest point of the main channel, anabranches

 #### Lines of Evidence:

 Look for areas in the channel that appear darker, these are likely deeper water than the surrounding channel

-If there are multiple channels, the main thalweg is likely the one that follows the channel with a name in google map base imagery
+The main thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river.

 #### Images: